It's raining diamonds on a planet near you

 From diamond rainstorms to gem-filled oceans… Learn why space is stranger (and sparklier) than you think.

-An astronaut is holding an umbrella and a diamond in the rain.
+Astronaut holding an umbrella and a diamond in a rainstorm with lightning.

 Imagine looking up to the sky to see sparkling gemstones fall through the air, drifting down like snowflakes.
 Well, scientists believe something just as incredible is happening on the planets of Neptune and Uranus.